tidelabs/tidext/bindings/node/api.md

 Constructs a new Builder instance, preparing a Client to use the given node URL, using the Stronghold snapshot (`.stronghold` file) on the specified path with its password.

-Currently the Stronghold snapshot must contain the mnemonic generated with the TIDEFI application.
+If the Stronghold snapshot does not exist in the provided path, a new seed will be generated and saved to that path.

 ### async build(): [Client](#client)